 Which strategy is bringing in the most high-quality leads?
-Which strategy can be better optimized to bring in higher quality leads?
+Can a strategy be better optimized to bring in higher-quality leads?
 Which strategy is simply not delivering as well as we expected it to?

 These are all questions that need to be put forth and answered periodically, to ensure that resources are being put to the best use possible.

 5. Long-Term Impact